icgrp/bert/docs/embedded/xilinx2018_3.md

 ```
 where `.../bert` is the location of your bert repository.

 The script uses `wget` to download the 2019.2 distribution from the link above, unzips it, and copies the files to their proper locations.
-The parameter it requires is the location of the SDK install (the specific location required given by typing the command above and reading the usage message).
+The parameter it requires is the location of the SDK install.
+If you execute it as given above, it will print out a usage message that will clarify the form required of its single parameter.

 ## Manual Method
 Alternatively, you can download, unzip, and copy it yourself.